Kristina01111000/brandingclassnotes/README.md

 ~ font for other text: quattrocento
 ~ The primary color (ther than white) will be #00ff7f (a medium mint green) ~ The secondary color will be #65c8f2 (light blue)
+~ tone of voice: friendly, but not time wasting